ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

    DE 00 00 00
 ```

 At first glance, there isn't much code in this battle subscript.
-However, there are `Call` instructions (`3C 00 00 00` in hex) to call and execute *two other* battle subscripts, one that handles applying recoil damage (specifically 1/3 recoil, `93 00 00 00` in hex or battle subscript 147), and another that handles applying paralysis (`1F 00 00 00` in hex or battle subscript 31).
+However, there are `Call` instructions (`3C 00 00 00` in hex) to call and execute *two other battle subscripts*, one that handles applying recoil damage (specifically 1/3 recoil, `93 00 00 00` in hex or battle subscript 147), and another that handles applying paralysis (`1F 00 00 00` in hex or battle subscript 31).

 The first called battle subscript that handles applying recoil damage (specifically 1/3 recoil, see [here](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/res/battle/scripts/subscripts/subscript_recoil_1_3.s)) proceeds as follows:
 1. Check if the attacker's ability is either the Rock Head or Magic Guard, to which no recoil damage would be applied if so,
 2. Retrieve the damage dealt to the target,
 3. Divide the amount by 3,
-4. Apply the recoil damage to the attacker,
+4. Apply the resulting amount as recoil damage to the attacker,
 5. Display the recoil message,
 6. And finally end, which in this case would return to the original battle subscript.

 Afterwards, we have a conditional instruction, `CompareVarToValue`, that checks the `TRUE/FALSE` result of the `BattleSystem_TriggerSecondaryEffect` function (see [here](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/src/battle/battle_lib.c#L1519)).
-In layman terms, this checks whether or not the other effect of causing paralysis should occur, given that the move did successfully hit the target, and is subject to the move's effect probability.
+In layman terms, this checks whether or not the other effect of causing paralysis should occur, given that the move did successfully hit the target, and is subject to the move's assigned effect probability.

 If said check successfully passed, then this battle subscript calls another battle subscript that goes through a plethora of other checks (such as checking for Limber, Shield Dust, Harsh Sunlight weather + Leaf Guard, etc.) to determine if the target of the effect can actually be paralyzed (see [here](https://github.com/pret/pokeplatinum/blob/b2cd286f3d431cf6226c55139b58e6b140a5c827/res/battle/scripts/subscripts/subscript_paralyze.s)).